Tamarika/girls-that-code/README.md

 girls-that-code
 ===============

-twitter script from one of the classes
+This is a repository hosting all the scripts we worked on during the "Girls that Code" classes